1coderookie/BSB-LPB-LAN_EN/docs/chap10.md

 ---

 **RVS43.xxx**
-The RVS43 is the type that usually is built in oil fired burner systems.
+The RVS43 is the series that is used, for example, in oil condensing boilers, the Broetje pellet boiler SPK, the Broetje cascade controller "ISR-BCA" and the Broetje heating system manager "ISR-HSM"; some manufacturers (e.g. Boesch) also use this controller type in heat pumps.
+However, depending on the respective heat generator or device (e.g. BCA, HSM), there are model-specific differences with regard to the connections and the scope of functions.

+RVS43 series controllers are usually equipped with (at least) one BSB and one LPB connection.
 The number of connectors and functions could be expanded with an AVS75 expansion module.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/RVS43.jpg">

-*A RVS43 controller.*
+*A RVS43.222 controller.*

+The model RVS43.325 is designated by Broetje as a replacement controller and can be used, among others, for oil condensing systems of the series BOB, SOB, WOB and the pellet heater SPK.
+In direct comparison to the RVS43.222 shown above from a Broetje SOB C for example, this controller has additional connections.
+In case that this controller type should be used as a replacement, it must be parameterized accordingly depending on the heating model.
+Further informations about this can be found within the specific replacement manual.

 ---